Maryland Newspaper Shooting Suspect Charged With 5 Counts Of Murder

 In his lawsuit, Ramos said the article contained false and defamatory statements, and injured his reputation.
 A judge dismissed the suit.

-Law enforcement sources told CBS News the suspect allegedly made social media threats against the paper as recently as earlier in the day Thursday.
+Law enforcement sources told CBS News the suspect allegedly made social media threats against the paper.

 Capital Gazette columnist Terry Smith claimed the newsroom was vulnerable to an attack.